Unseen University: Librarian

+Men at Arms notes that the Librarian likes to be the best man at weddings because he is allowed to kiss the bridesmaids and they are not allowed to run away; in Lords and Ladies the Librarian served as the best man for Magrat and Verence.
+The cover of the Discworld picture book Where's My Cow? indicates that it has won the Ankh-Morpork Librarian's award.

+The Librarian spends his leisure hours at the pub, the Mended Drum, on Short Street where drinks quietly unless provoked, eats prodigious quantities of peanuts, and plays a ruthless game of Cripple Mr Onion.

 The Librarian appears in orangutan form in the video games Discworld and Discworld II.
 In the 2008 TV adaptation of The Colour of Magic and The Light Fantastic by Sky One, he appears in both human and orang-utan form.
 His human form is played by Nicolas Tennant, who had previously played Corporal Nobbs in Terry Pratchett's Hogfather.

 Ponder Stibbons

-Head of Inadvisably Applied Magic, Praelector and Reader in Invisible Writings, the Master of Traditions, the Camerlengo of Unseen University, and, among many other positions, keeper of Hex, the university's computer, and the right-hand man of Archchancellor Ridcully, Ponder Stibbons fulfils the role of the one person in the organisation who knows what's going on.
+Ponder Stibbons holds positions including Praelector, Reader in Invisible Writings, Master of Traditions, Camerlengo of Unseen University, keeper of Hex, and assistant to Archchancellor Ridcully.
+In these roles, he manages the administration and operations of the university.

 Ponder entered the University by passing the exam paper meant for fellow student, Victor Tugelbend, which consisted solely of the question "What is your name?".
 He would become the head of the students whose experiments with High-Energy Magic would lead to the creation of Hex, and eventually a member of the Faculty where the more senior members generally treat him as the odd-job man.

 In The Science of Discworld, Stibbons led the project to "split the thaum" (the magical equivalent of the atom).
 It is revealed in Unseen Academicals that, due to the number of positions he holds, Stibbons has accumulated sufficient votes to technically control the University Council.
+In Unseen Academicals, Stibbons mentions that he is also responsible for the University's finances as The Bursar "regards the decimal point as a nuisance".